ScrutiNews/proposal/Scrutinews Proposal/business-considerations.md

 It is envisioned that ScrutiNews would launch as a private commercial organisation, with the aim of becoming commercially viable through a range of possible revenue models.

 a) Subscription Revenues:
 * A premium subscription service would provide users with an enhanced experience over guest users.
-For example, the Guest User experience will be interrupted with requests.
+For example, the Guest User experience will be interrupted with requests to screen and categorise incoming feeds..

 b) Licensing / Syndicating ScrutiNews content:
 * The re-use of ScrutiNews output via licensing/syndicating to third parties.
 Should a mainstream news organisation wish to use our content, there would be a licensing fee.